epogrebnyak/notes-pandoc/README.md

 ## 1. General topics:

 **1.1.
-Why communicate your findings?**
+Progress of science, or why communicate your findings?**

-  - proof of learning
-  - document findings
+  - proof of discovery / document findings
   - extending knowledge
   - verification